 ALSA is committed to the educational development of law students by providing valuable resources on matters relating to their law degrees, such as information on the legal profession, legal education, undergraduate course information, exchanges, and current affairs.

 ALSA is run by law students elected annually for the benefit of all law students.
 The governing body is the ALSA Council, to which each member association may appoint two representatives, who are usually its President and Vice-President (Education).
 ALSA's day-to-day operations are run by an Executive and Committee who are elected at the Annual General Meeting.
-Every Australian law student is automatically a member of ALSA.

 The Patron of ALSA is the former Governor-General of the Commonwealth of Australia, Her Excellency Ms Quentin Bryce AC.

 The ALSA Council is a body comprising of the ALSA Executive, the ALSA Committee and two representatives from each of the 40 law student societies in Australia.